corona-warn-app/cwa-website/science/2022-03-03-science-blog-5/index.md

 ---
-page-title: "How many active users does the Corona-Warn-App have?"
+page-title: "SB05: How many active users does the Corona-Warn-App have?"
-page-description: "How many active users does the Corona-Warn-App have?"
+page-description: "SB05: How many active users does the Corona-Warn-App have?"
 page-name: science-blog-5
 page-name_de: science-blog-5
 author: CWA Team